Energy in Belgium: Greenhouse gas emissions

 In 1990, the greenhouse gas (GHG) emissions were 146.9 million tons of CO_{2} equivalent (Mt CO_{2} eq), whose 88 million tons came from the Flemish Region, 54.8 from the Walloon Region and 4 Mt from the Brussels-capital Region.

 Being a member of the European Union, Belgium, applied the European Union Emission Trading Scheme set up by the Directive 2003/87/EC.
 The Kyoto protocol sets a 7.5% reduction of greenhouse gas emission target compared to 1990.
 Belgium set up a National Allocation Plan at the federal level with target for each of the three regions.

 Belgium takes part in the United Nations Framework Convention on Climate Change and has ratified the Kyoto Protocol.

 On 14 November 2002, Belgium signed the Cooperation Agreement for the implementation of a National Climate Plan and reporting in the context of the UNFCCC and the Kyoto protocol.
 The first National Allocation Plan was for the period from 2005 to 2007.
-The European commission approved it on 20 October 2004.
+The European Commission approved it on 20 October 2004.
 The second allocation plan was for the period 2008–2012 and aims a reduction of 7.5% of green house gas emissions compared to 1990.

 By 2019, the Walloon region had decreased 34% of its CO_{2} emissions, while Flanders had only decreased 8%.

 Business

-According to Forbes list of billionaires (2011), the Belgian billionaire Wang Xingchun ($1 B 2011) made his wealth in coal business.
-Wang is a resident of Singapore who holds a Belgian citizenship.
-Wang is chairman of minerals concern Winsway Coking Coal, an importer of coal to China from Mongolia that went public in Hong Kong 2010.
+According to the Forbes list of billionaires (2011), the Belgian billionaire Wang Xingchun ($1 billion 2011) made his wealth in the coal business.
+Wang is a resident of Singapore who holds Belgian citizenship.
+Wang is the chairman of Winsway Coking Coal, a company that imports coal from Mongolia to China and went public in Hong Kong in 2010.